Glavo/kala-retro8/README.md

 > Make Java 8 Great Again.

+**The plugin has been submitted and is waiting for gradle official approval, please wait a few days.**

 Kala retro8 is a gradle plugin, Kala retro8 is a gradle plugin.
 It is used to support the use of Java 9 and later syntax in Java 8.